puma/puma-dev/README.md

 Simply symlink your apps directory into `~/.puma-dev`!
 That's it!

+### Sub Directories

+If you have a more complex set of applications you want puma-dev to manage, you can use subdirectories under `~/.puma-dev` as well.
+This works by naming the app with a hyphen (`-`) where you'd have a slash (`/`) in the hostname.
+So for instance if you access `cool-frontend.test`, puma-dev will look for `~/.puma-dev/cool-frontend` and if it finds nothing, try `~/.puma-dev/cool/frontend`.

 ### Proxy support

 Puma-dev can also proxy requests from a nice dev domain to another app.
 To do so, just write a file (rather than a symlink'd directory) into `~/.puma-dev` with the connection information.